anatawa12/AvatarOptimizer/.docs/content/docs/tutorial/basic-usage/index.md

 ![add-automatic-configuration.png](add-automatic-configuration.png)

-If your FX Layer changes Body shape, you can use the following manual steps.
+If you want to force freeze BlendShapes used in your FX Layer or else, you can use the following manual steps.
 You can partially configure freezing manually.
 For example, automatically freeze BlendShape in your face mesh and manually in the body.